matloff/fastStat/README.md

 ## <a name="asymp">Lesson CIAPPROX:  Confidence Intervals from Asymptotics</a>

 The early developers of statistics defined a distribution family known as *Student's t*.
-This supposedly can be used to form "exact," i.e. the probability of the CI covering the target population value is exactly 0.95, if the population distribution of X is normal.
-Student-t is widely taught, and thus widely used.
-But that is just an illusion.
-As pointed out earlier, no distribution in practice is exactly normal.
+This supposedly can be used to form "exact" CIs, i.e. the probability of the CI covering the target population value is exactly 0.95, if the population distribution of X is normal.
+Student-t is widely taught, and thus widely used.  **But that is just an illusion.**  As pointed out earlier, no distribution in practice is exactly normal.

-What saves the day, though, is the Central Limit Theorem.  &#x100; is a sum, which the CLT tells us is asymptocially normally distributed as n goes to infinity/
+What saves the day, though, is the Central Limit Theorem.  &#x100; is a sum, which the CLT tells us is asymptotically normally distributed as n goes to infinity.

 In other words, if we were to compute &#x100; on each of the possible samples of size n from the population, and then plot the results in a